gabrielrowan/Mini-Data-Analysis---Languages/README.md

 ## Data Analysis extract

-Display a bar chart of the native speakers of all Romance and Germanic languages
+Bar chart of the native speakers of all Romance and Germanic languages

 ![bar chart - romance and germanic languages](https://github.com/user-attachments/assets/e9d83550-a91e-4aab-aadc-fc88c5a2b7c7)